 They scattered.
 Several were knocked out.

 Willow saw Honchkrow a few minutes into the battle.

 Her vines pulled back.
-She braced for the Drill Peck.
-Willow then wrapped her vines around its wings before it could fly away.
-She could only hold on as Honchkrow slashed and pecked at her.
+She braced for impact.
+The blow shook her to the bone.
+Willow quickly wrapped her vines around its wings.
+Now she could only hold on as Honchkrow slashed and pecked at her.

 Vander's heart raced as he ran up to the patio and grabbed an unconscious bird by the neck.
-"Hope this part works."
+"Hope this part works," he muttered.